kleinbottle/swanlotus/content/blogs/radians/radians.md

 ![Graphs of the three trigonometric functions.
 Notice how $\sin$ and $\cos$ are bounded in their values, but $\tan$ is not.
 There are discontinuities  for $\theta=\frac{2n+1}{2}\pi$.]({attach}images/threegraph.svg){#fig:threegraph width=90% .modal-target}

 Note that when  $\theta = 2\pi$ radians, we cannot really distinguish it from $\theta=0$ radians.
 The trigonometric functions therefore repeat themselves every time the point $S$ in @fig:unit completes a full circle: they are [_periodic_](https://mathworld.wolfram.com/PeriodicFunction.html) with a period of $2\pi$.
 So, one angle may [masquerade](https://www.thefreedictionary.com/masquerade) as another unless we have accounting devices to optionally add $2n\pi$ to it with the [proviso](https://dictionary.cambridge.org/dictionary/english/proviso) that $n$ is an integer.

+When trigonometric functions like $\sin x$ are differentiated or integrated, the variable $x$, representing the angle, must be measured in radians.
+Moreover, when oscillatory phenomena, whether of water, or electricity, or light, are studied in the physical sciences and engineering, trigonometric functions usually form part of the solution.
+The importance of $\pi$ is therefore entrenched in the importance of trigonometric functions and radian measure, in solving a variety of physical problems.
 And this concept is a [segue](https://www.dictionary.com/browse/segue) to power series expansions of trigonometric functions, their use in calculus, and later on, in Fourier series.

 ## Power series for trigonometric functions